"US Naval Observatory Master Clock

 - Antarctic bases tend to use the time zone of the places their supply flights take off from.
 So some of them use daylight saving during the months in which the sun never sets.

-- GPS satellites are so precise that they have to compensate for both the effects of Special (due to the satellite's velocity around the Earth in orbit) and General Relativity (because the Earth is deeper in a gravity well than the satellites).
+- GPS satellites are basically just clocks, but they are so precise that they have to compensate for both the effects of Special (due to the satellite's velocity around the Earth in orbit) and General Relativity (because the Earth is deeper in a gravity well than the satellites).

 - The Darian calendar is a proposed calendar for Mars.
 It has already attracted controversy from various religious authorities; dates on the calendar occur on the same day of the week year after year because 27-day months skip from Friday to Sunday at the end of the month.
 This, however, means that the Abrahamic day of rest migrates around the week instead, interfering with the work week.